 Enforcing parenting time can be a complex process.
 We encourage you to speak with a lawyer.

 If you want a lawyer but cannot afford one, you may be able to access legal assistance.

 For general information about family law and help with court processes, contact an information coordinator.

-The Resolution and Court Administration Services (RCAS) group provides a range of services that can help you and the other parent or guardian find a solution to your situation.
+The Court and Justice Services group provides a range of services that can help you and the other parent or guardian find a solution to your situation.